razvand/vm-cli/README.md

 Make sure you have the `qemu-system-x86` and `qemu-system-arm` or equivalent packages install on your system.

 The GNU toolchain (GCC, Make) is also required.
-On a Debian/Ubuntu system, installing the `build-essentials` package should be enough.
+On a Debian/Ubuntu system, installing the `build-essential` package should be enough.

 ## Short Intro